LtAirman/ChargeFieldTopics/README.md

 10^(-27)m.
 Photons travel with both forward and angular momentum (e=mc^2) due to both the photon's forward and spin tangential motions at light speed velocities.
-Large numbers of traveling photons and resulting collions create both electric (due to the photon's linear momentum) and magnetic (due to the photon's angular momentum) fields.
+Large numbers of traveling photons and resulting collisions create both electric (due to the photon's linear momentum) and magnetic (due to the photon's angular momentum) fields.